JiayuSuPKU/Smoother/docs/source/installation.rst

 Minimal installation
 ------------------------

-If you only want to use the core functionalities, namely :class:`smoother.SpatialWeightMatrix` and :class:`smoother.SpatialLoss`, Smoother can be directly installed using `pip`.
+To use core functionalities (:class:`smoother.SpatialWeightMatrix` and :class:`smoother.SpatialLoss`), Smoother can be directly installed using `pip`

 .. code-block:: zsh